A TRAINING TRAIL IN CLEAR LAKE FOR MARATHON RUNNERS

 2021…….Peter Mullin………………………………..Lisa Pace…………………………….Grant Bue

-2022………Pam Meaux……………………………….Deepa Patel…………………………Mary Sailors
+2022…….Pam Meaux………………………………..Deepa Patel…………………………Mary Sailors

-*[IMPORTANT NOTE TO HONOREES: The signs are the property of Harris County and after their use cannot be given away.
+*[IMPORTANT NOTE TO HONOREES: The signs are the property of Harris County and after their use they cannot be given away.
 Please have your photo taken with the sign after it has been posted.]

 TRAIL FEATURES